 Located not far from Escorial Monastery this Monument and grounds are dedicated to the fallen from Spain’s civil war.
 Although not usually included on the travel itineraries of many visitors to Spain, the Valley of Fallen is well worth a visit.

-This was the burial place of General Franco untill 2019 when his remains where finally exhumed and laid to rest in his families mausoleum located just outside Madrid.
-Although this did cause some controversy, for many people in Spain the presence of his remains served only to glorify his Franco's 40 year dictactorship.
+This was the burial place of General Franco until 2019 when his remains where finally exhumed and laid to rest in his family mausoleum located just outside Madrid.
+Although this did cause some controversy, for many people in Spain the presence of his remains served only to glorify his Franco's 40-year dictatorship.

-The €9 entrance fee is worth it to get a taste of an an important part pf Spain’s history.
+The €9 entrance fee is worth it to get a taste of an important part of Spain’s history.